mfxm985/file-recovery/README.md

 A console application for file recovery.
 Win 64-bit.

+The program will first access the network to obtain a license with a validity period of 1 day upon startup.

 Edit file_recovery_config.json to config tasks and license.

 Without a license, the recovery progress can only be executed up to 30%.